 Is this expense both ordinary and necessary to my line of work?

 In this case, the overdraft fee would satisfy both of these requirements as long as it resulted from a purchase that is in connection with your line of work.

 You are an independent dog walker for Wag, and you did not have quite enough money in your bank account to cover that last purchase of doggie treats.
-Your bank then hits you with the dreaded overdraft fee.
+Let's say your bank is Capitol One and they hit you with the dreaded overdraft fee.
 Can you deduct this?
 Yes, you can deduct that!

 You drive for Uber and you had your car detailed but forgot to check your account before you swiped your card to make that purchase.
 You now have a $35 overdraft fee.
-Is this deductible?
+Is this deductible as an Uber expense?
 Absolutely!
 Again, the key is making sure the purchase in connection with the overdraft fee is something you legitimately bought for your line of work.

 The key is that the purchase made was legitimately for your dog walking work and was not a personal purchase that caused the overdraft.

 Keep in mind though, that these types of expenses should not be a regular occurence in your work practice.
 Excessive use of this write off can run the risk of being deemed as ineligible by the IRS.